swaym05/project-folder/README.md

 # project-folder
-I developed this projects using HTML, CSS, and JavaScript.
+Created this projects using HTML, CSS, and JavaScript.